-Risks related to products and services sold by the Company
+Risks related to the quality of products and services sold

 Compagnie Plastic Omnium is exposed to the risk of warranty and liability claims from customers in respect of the products it sells and services it provides.
-These risks fall into the area of contractual liability and are covered by specific insurance policies.
+Compagnie Plastic Omnium is also exposed to the risk of third-party product liability claims.